Formal Security Analysis on dBFT Protocol of NEO: Vulnerability In Attacks

 \subsubsection{Attack Model}

 Package delay means the proposals spread in the network are arbitrarily delayed for some reason.
 The vulnerability of dBFT, in this case, is caused by malicious nodes and package delays.
-We define it as follows. \begin{defi}[$\widehat{f=1}$] Assuming that there are totally 7 delegates in the committee, and one of them (the speaker) is a Byzantine node, \textit{i.e.}, $f=1$.
+We define it as follows. \begin{defi}[$\widehat{f=1}$] Assuming that there are a total of seven delegates in the committee, and one of them (the speaker) is a Byzantine node, \textit{i.e.}, $f=1$.
 The package is unpredictably delayed when sending the proposals.
-The attack under such condition is denoted as $\widehat{f=1}$ \end{defi}
+The attack under such a condition is denoted as $\widehat{f=1}$ \end{defi}